alexramsey92/alexramsey92/README.md

 # Hi, I'm Alexander Ramsey

-I'm a Full-Time Linux Systems Engineer at The Frederick National Laboratory for Cancer Research.
-I'm a passionate maker, builder, and software entrepreneur.
-I love to build things, fix things, make things, and learn the things.
+I'm a Full-Time Linux Systems Engineer, a passionate maker, builder, and software entrepreneur.
+I love to build, fix, and learn about software, construction, IoT, tools, and more.
+I'm a bit of a swiss army knife of technology and construction.

 🔧 Currently building:
 - **[ClientBridge.app](https://clientbridge.app)** – a secure client portal platform for small businesses